 Action Step 2.1.2: Maintain teacher laptops at all schools by providing a supported District standard laptop device.
-Ensure schools establish and follow appropriate procedures to minimize device damage and loss, encouraging the purchase of device insurance when possible.
+Ensure schools establish and follow appropriate procedures to minimize device damage and loss.

-Action Step 2.1.3: As possible, maintain a District-wide technology refresh program to centralize technology purchasing on a three-to-four year cycle and ensure student and teacher/administrator devices are up-to-date and capable of supporting daily tasks.
+Action Step 2.1.3: Maintain a fully budgeted District-wide technology refresh plan to centralize technology purchasing on a three-to-four year cycle and ensure student and teacher/administrator devices are up-to-date and capable of supporting daily tasks.